 - Experience as a team member and/or as a team leader

-- Experience troubleshooting and repairing personal computers and laser printers to the assembly level
+- Experience troubleshooting and repairing computers and printers issues

 Work Hours and Location